 Turn the dough over, seam side down, hold the lame at 30 degrees angle and make three quick slashes on the dough.

-STEP 6 - Get Shaped Dough into Oven and LOWER temperature
+STEP 6 - Get Shaped Dough into Oven and LOWER the temperature

-- Purpose of rectangular pan is just to hold water for steaming.
+- The purpose of the rectangular pan is just to hold water for steaming.

-- Be careful not to spill water onto your glass oven door in this step.
+- Be careful NOT to spill water onto your glass oven door in this step.
+It will crack.

 STEP 7 - Getting Baguettes Out of Oven onto Cooling Rack